stakater/developer-handbook/api/request-response.md

 related annotations and members (e.g. validation annotations that the JAX-RS implementation knows how to enforce).
 These interface-related annotations should not be in the model object.
 - From an OO perspective ApiCreateVehicleRequest is not a Vehicle (not IS_A) nor does it contain a vehicle.
+- You might have some internal fields which shouldn't be exposed; e.g. entity id won't exist at create time but will be returned at response API calls

 Now to the question asked...
 What should be the relationship between the requests and response classes?